denko-rb/lgpio/README.md

 - [x] SPI

 ## Extra Features, based on LGPIO
+- [x] `LGPIO.gpio_read_ultrasonic` sends a pulse on a trigger pin, then measures a single pulse on a separate (echo) pin.
+Used for HC-SR04 or similar sensors.
+See `examples/hcsr04.rb`.
 - [x] `LGPIO.gpio_read_pulses_us` rapidly polls for a sequence of input pulses, with an optional (output) reset pulse at the start.
-Used for DHT class or similar sensors.
+Used for DHT-class or similar sensors.
 See `examples/dht.rb`.
 - [x] WS2812 addressable LEDs over SPI
   - Only outputs on a SPI MOSI pin.
 Must be able to set SPI clock frequency to 2.4 MHz.
 - [ ] Bit Bang SPI